Real Estate, Renting a Property

 Know what you want.

 Before you can even begin to negotiate a real estate commission, you need to understand what you want.
 Is this your first home?
 Are you moving to a bigger home?
 Are you seeking a vacation home?
 Knowing what kind of property you’re looking for will help the agents serve you better.
+For instance, if you’re looking for a vacation home that you could also rent out, an agent may be able to help you out with real estate for sale Playa Del Carmen, or elsewhere.
+Doing your own research on the options available for what you want is also a good idea.

 Don’t demand a low commission.